Erixk90/Erixk90/README.md

 - 👨🏽‍💻 I’m in love with the Start ups I like the things I do, and I have 3 years of experience as an Industrial Engineer;;
 - 🌱 I’m a natural volunteer, I like to help people to raise in their Professional lives;
 - 🤔 I'm an Advanced level Excel user and I love programming, Project Managing, and learning about Blockchain;
-- 💼 I know some of the agile methodologies as DESIGN THINKING, PMBOK®, PRINCE2®, LEAN STARTUP, SCRUM®.;
+- 💼 I know some of the agile methodologies such as DESIGN THINKING, PMBOK®, PRINCE2®, LEAN STARTUP, SCRUM®.;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please email via erickleonesreyes@gmail.com to reach me.
 - 📝 See my [Curriculum Vitae](https://www.linkedin.com/in/erickjoseleonesreyes1/) to get more info.